-Did you know you can make dark at home?!
+Did you know you can make dark chocolate at home?!
 All you have to do is combine equal parts of cacao powder, coconut oil and maple syrup on a stovetop and then freeze.
-That chocolate already is a step above store bought organic dark chocolate, which is a step above Hershey’s and Cadbury.
+That chocolate already is a step above store-bought organic dark chocolate, which is a step above Hershey’s and Cadbury.

-But this superfood chocolate sweetened only with dates, full of superfoods like coconut oil, chia seeds, cacao powder and coconut flakes is so 2020.
+But these superfood chocolate bars are sweetened only with dates, and full of superfoods like coconut oil, chia seeds, cacao powder, and coconut flakes!

 I decided to see what happens if I use dates instead of maple syrup and it so worked!
-If you love dark chocolate and coconut oil, you will love this treat.
+If you love dark chocolate and coconut oil, you will love this treat and healthy chocolate coconut balls too.
 And chia seeds make it so crunchy.
 Tastes almost like toffee dark chocolate bar.